kingsword09/catalogs-codemod/README.md

 ## pnpm-catalogs-fix in a nutshell

-`pnpm-catalogs-fix` is built with `@codemod.com/workflow`.
-The workflow scans a pnpm workspace, normalises `pnpm-workspace.yaml`, and rewrites `package.json` files so every dependency that belongs to a catalog uses the right `catalog:` specifier.
+`pnpm-catalogs-fix` scans a pnpm workspace, normalises `pnpm-workspace.yaml`, and rewrites `package.json` files so every dependency that belongs to a catalog uses the right `catalog:` specifier.

 It automatically resolves the workspace root.
 When you run the workflow from another folder, pass `--target <workspace>` (or set `WORKSPACE` / `WORKSPACE_DIR`); when you run it inside the workspace root, no extra flag is required.